Important Travel Document Information – Please Read

 - An officer or employee of a specified international organization assigned to the United States may transit through the United States on an International Organization (G-4) visa in immediate and continuous transit.

-- Passport valid for travel to the US – Your passport must be valid for at least six months beyond your stay in the US (unless exempt by country-specific agreements).
-If your passport contains more than one person, each person who requires a visa must submit a separate application.
+Passport valid for travel to the US - Your passport must be valid for at least six months beyond your stay in the US (unless exempt by country-specific agreements).
+If yo

-- Photo — When completing the online Form DS-160, you will add your photo.
-If the photo upload fails, you must bring one printed photo that meets the Photograph Requirements.
+Photo — When completing the online Form DS-160, you will add your photo.
+If the photo upload fails, you must bring one printed photo that meets the Photograph Requirement

 A consular official will evaluate whether you are eligible for a visa and, if so, which visa category is appropriate for your travel purpose during your visa interview.
 You must demonstrate that you meet the legal requirements of the United States in order to be granted the visa category for which you are applying.